wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-streaming-logs-and-console.md

 Click **SAVE** at the top of the blade and you're ready to view logs.

+> [AZURE.NOTE]
->[AZURE.NOTE] The higher the **severity level** the more resources are consumed to log and the more traces are produced.
+> The higher the **severity level** the more resources are consumed to log and the more traces are produced.
 Make sure **severity level** is configured to the correct verbosity for a production or high traffic site.
+>
+>

 ![][StreamingLogsScreenshot]
-To view the **streaming logs** from within the Azure portal, click on **(1) Log Stream** also in the **Monitoring** section of the settings menu.
+To view the **streaming logs** from within the Azure portal Preview, click on **(1) Log Stream** also in the **Monitoring** section of the settings menu.
 If your app is actively writing trace statements, then you should see them in the **(2) streaming logs UI** in near real time.

 ## Console
-The **Azure portal** Preview provides console access to your app.
+The **Azure portal Preview** provides console access to your app.
 You can explore your app's file system and run powershell/cmd scripts.
 You are bound by the same permissions set as your running app code when executing console commands.
 Access to protected directories or running scripts that require elevated